-We’ve learned throughout the years that ALL offers are negotiable, as long as we know the specific issues and as long we pressure every underwriter for the best offer possible.
+We’ve learned throughout the years that ALL offers are negotiable as long as we know the specific issues and pressure every underwriter for the best offer possible.

 By the number of clients we gained that were unhappy with the offers that other agents or websites were able to get them, we’re convinced that there are no other agents or websites that are really “shopping cases” and negotiating offers the way we do.

 Heart Attack, 2 Stents and a Cardiac Arrest

 While we knew about the heart attack and 2 stents placed for this 69 year old gentleman, his medical records also showed that while in hospital after heart attack and 2 stents, “EKG in hospital witnessed cardiac arrest which converted with 1 DC cardioversion shock.”